mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/01_integers.md

 ### Underscores in literals

-You can use underscores `_` to improve the readability of large numbers.\
+You can use underscores `_` to improve the readability of large NUMBERS.\
 For example, `1_000_000` is the same as `1000000`.

 ## Arithmetic operators